 Want to Try More of Desserts……

 Apple Bread – boasts real diced apples and pecans with a sticky praline glaze.
 Perfection for a quick weekday breakfast or any day dessert!

 Caramel Apple Blondies – Deliciously baked apple good, sure to be a family favorite!

 Sour Cream Apple Pie – Topped with a perfect layer of cinnamon the family is sure to love!

 Coca-Cola Cake – Our Coca-Cola Cake has been a Southern tradition for generations.
-A sweet, fudgy, crazy moist cake with a thick fudgy icing.
+A sweet, fudgy, crazy moist cake with thick fudgy icing.
 Quick and easy to put together!

 Apple Bars – Apple Bars with caramel glaze are the perfect melt in your mouth combo of tart and sweet.
 Packed with Granny Smith apples coated with cinnamon.

 Apple Dump Cake– is a delicious, simple anytime dessert?
 Tender fruit and a rich, buttery cake covered with crunchy crumbs – queue the applause!